 The College-Level Examination Program (CLEP) is a creditby-examination program that allows individuals to demonstrate mastery of introductory college-level material.
-With a sufficient score on a specific exam, individuals are able to receive academic credit for prior learning acquired outside of the traditional college classroom.
+With a sufficient score on a specific exam, individuals can receive academic credit for prior learning acquired outside of the traditional college classroom.